iwalton3/swapi-vanilla-dx/README.md

 2. Copy the `app/` directory to your web server

-3. Configure server routing if using HTML5 mode (see above)
+3. Configure server routing if using HTML5 mode

 That's it!

 ## Inspiration

-This framework was inspired by:
+This framework combines ideas from:
-- **[lit-html](https://lit.dev/docs/libraries/standalone-templates/)** - Tagged template literals for HTML
+- **[lit-html](https://lit.dev/)** - Tagged template literals for HTML
 - **Vue 3** - Proxy-based reactivity system
+- **Preact** - Efficient VDOM reconciliation (vendored)
-- **Svelte** - Component-first architecture (this project is a migration from Svelte)
+- **Svelte** - Component-first architecture
 - **Web Components** - Native browser APIs

+The template compilation system is our own innovation.

 ## License